Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Introduction

-As a practical example, we applied our method to PrimeKG \cite{chandak2022building}, a biomedical Knowledge Graph that contains information on diseases, drugs, proteins, and other biomedical entities.
-Our system enables users to pose natural language queries, view generated Cypher queries, and inspect the results, all through a user-friendly web interface.
-To assess the effectiveness of this approach, we developed a benchmark dataset of 50 biomedical questions and evaluated the performance of several LLMs, including GPT-4 Turbo, GPT-4o and llama3:70b.
-Our results demonstrate that GPT-4 Turbo consistently produces the most accurate Cypher queries, though open-source models like llama3:70b show promise with prompt optimization.
+As an example, we applied our method to PrimeKG \cite{chandak2022building}, a biomedical KG encompassing data on diseases, drugs, and proteins.
+Our system allows users to pose questions, view Cypher queries, and examine results through a user-friendly web interface.
+We evaluated this approach by doing a systematic comparison of LLMs and prompt strategies with a custom benchmark dataset of 50 biomedical questions, testing several LLMs, including GPT-4 Turbo, GPT-5, and Llama 3.3:70b.
+Results show that GPT-4 Turbo yields the most accurate queries, while the 70b LLama3 models lead the field of open source models tested in this benchmark.

-In summary, this paper introduces a pipeline that leverages the strengths of both LLMs and KGs to overcome common challenges such as hallucinations and data gaps.
-By combining the interpretive strengths of LLMs with the structured, reliable data in Knowledge Graphs, our approach offers a powerful tool for accurate, verifiable biomedical question answering, making advanced querying capabilities accessible to users without specialized technical skills.
+In summary, our pipeline combines LLMs and KGs to address challenges such as hallucinations, providing accurate biomedical question answering and making advanced query capabilities accessible to non-experts.